Barbara Streisand and Elaine Page sang the immortal lines (in the song ‘Memory’ from the hit musical Cats):

 (S + V + M) T = P

-Over the past 15 years I have worked with leaders from nearly every country I can think of.
+Over the past 20 years, I have worked with people from nearly every country I can think of.
 I have worked with countless leaders from global brands and leading household names to large corporate organisations, SMEs and micro-businesses to sole-entrepreneurs, start-ups and charities.

-What I really do is help people find their purpose.
+I help people find their purpose.
 And live and lead with right intention in each moment.

-A big part of this is helping them discover:
+A big part of this is helping them discover their:

-- Their strengths as a person (not a leader) – (S)
+- Strengths as a person (not a leader) – (S)

 Sarah is a typical leader I work with – highly driven, time-poor, results-focused and extremely successful – leading SMEs for 20 years.
 The My Game formula when applied consistently (with it’s associated plan), creates new memories by breaking down long-held beliefs, habits and behaviours that hold you back.